 You really have to hand it to millennials.
 They are taking this world by the horns and they are making it work for them.
 But while their favorite thing might be breaking the rules set by some previous generations, they do have some rules of their own, and this applies to almost every part of life: the way they dress, what they eat and even the way they organize and decorate their homes.
 So let’s see what our new favorite generation has to say about interior design.

 We’re not about to throw a single thing away.
 Millennials understand the value of things and let’s face it: they love the retro vibe.
 These two combined means that all kinds of furniture are being repurposed in every corner of their homes.
 Have an old wooden chair that has been collecting dust in the shed?
 Cut the back off, give it a fresh lick of paint and you’ve got yourself a bedside table.
 Old oil barrels found on the street?
 Guess we’ve got a new seating arrangement for the front porch!
 Everything you find on the street, in a thrift store or in your own backyard can be made into something new and improved, and we are all for it.
-It’s not only limiting the amount of furniture that ends up on landfills, it’s also giving every room in the house a story to tell – one that is a lot more interesting than “I bought it at IKEA”.
+It’s not only limiting the amount of furniture that ends up on landfills, but it’s also giving every room in the house a story to tell – one that is a lot more interesting than “I bought it at IKEA”.
+If your just starting out try finding one of the best sewing machines for beginners, it will help you with repurposing

 Make it functional